quicwg/base-drafts/draft-ietf-quic-spin-exp.md

 The selection process SHOULD be designed such that on average the spin bit is disabled for at least 1/8th of the connections, or 1/8th of the paths when doing migrations.
-The random choice SHOULD be dependent on the address of the peer, so that the spin bit is consistently enables or disabled for repeated connections to the same address.
+The random choice SHOULD be dependent on the source and destination addresses of the connection, so that the spin bit is consistently enabled or disabled for repeated connections between the same addresses.

 When the spin bit is disabled, endpoints SHOULD set the spin bit value to a constant value randomly chosen to be 0 or 1,